 What are the Benefits of a Sports Massage?

-Typically after a sports massage you feel like you have less pains, feel more relaxed with less muscular tensions.
+Typically after a sports massage marylebone you feel like you have less pains, feel more relaxed with less muscular tensions.
 It is a useful tool to optimise recovery post exercise.
 It also helps to relieve the body of the stresses of modern lifestyles.
 Theoretically massage can help calm your sympathetic nervous system (fight of flight), reduce inflammation and promote blood circulation.
 A recent study showed effectiveness on post-race recovery from pain and perceived fatigue in long-distance triathlon athletes (Nunes et al 2016).
 Additionally it was effective for both delayed onset of muscle fatigue (DOMS) and perceived fatigue (Dupuy et al 2018).
 Ancedotally there is support from elite athletes to suggest it has multiple benefits, few side effects and useful tool as part of a wider programme.
-Moreover clients have reported postive changes with back pains, sleep patterns and tensions headaches.
+Moreover clients have reported postive changes with back pains, sleep patterns and osteopath for headaches.

 Does Sports Massage Hurt?

 There could be areas of tensions which are uncomfortable but our clinicians are open to feedback and can adapt the pressure to your tolerance level.
 We want the massage to be effective (not to inflict pain) so we will look to find the right pressure to best suit each individual.
-We deliver professional, effective sports massage treatments focused on reducing muscular tensions, support active lifestyles and demanding job roles.
-Athletes we have supported are marathon runners, triathletes and volleyball players to name a few.
+We deliver professional, effective sports massage marylebone treatments focused on reducing muscular tensions, support active lifestyles and demanding job roles.
+Athletes we have supported are marathon runners, triathletes and volleyball players (shoulder pain) to name a few.
 We can support with regular treatment to help them achieve their individual goals.